imchriskitchens/color-clipmarks/README.md

 ## Features

 *Hex Mode*
- - Converts all values to Hexadecimal
+ - Converts each value in the list to Hexadecimal
  - Toggle UpperCase and LowerCase values
  - Sort and remove duplicate values

 *RGB Mode*
- - Converts all values to RGB
+ - Converts each value in the list to RGB

 *HSL Mode*
- - Converts all values to HSL
+ - Converts each value in the list to HSL
  - Still early stage with a few bugs to work out

 ## To Do